NJDEP ISRA Compliance and Preliminary Assessments

 Changes in operations that result in a change of NAICS codes

 ACER can provide ISRA compliance services and guidance beginning with the General Information Notification (GIN) form and proceeding through the Preliminary Assessment (PA), Site Investigation (SI), Remedial Investigation and Remedial Action (RA) phases.
-Once investigation and/or remediation are completed ACER's Licensed Site Remediation Professional (LSRP) will issue a Remedial Action Outcome (RAO), which closes out the process.
+Once investigation and/or remediation are completed ACER's Licensed Site Remediation Professional (LSRP) will issue a Response Action Outcome (RAO), which closes out the process.

 In the State of New Jersey, in order to satisfy environmental due diligence in the eyes of the NJDEP during a property transaction, prospective purchasers need to conduct a Preliminary Assessment (PA) in accordance with NJAC 7:26E-3.2.